Overview

 Sustainable Kidney Care webinars

-18th October 2023 - This insightful and timely webinar, hosted by Shazia Adalat and Suren Kanagasundaram, looks into the latest plans and developments across the kidney care community to help drive and promote sustainability.
+An insightful and timely webinar, hosted by Shazia Adalat and Suren Kanagasundaram, looking into the latest plans and developments across the kidney care community to help drive and promote sustainability.
 Topics included incorporating sustainability into the Renal Service Transformation Plan and a multi-professional panel discussion of developments in sustainable kidney care.
-Please click here to watch the webinar.

-2021 - This webinar includes presentations on IPCC and COP26: what happens now?
+A webinar with presentations on IPCC and COP26: what happens now?
 Transitioning to a sustainable NHS and a brief history of Green Nephrology, carbon literacy and the triple bottom line.
 Presenters include James Dixon, Manraj Phull, Andy Connor and Frances Mortimer.
-Please click here to watch the webinar.

 A new presentation on Sustainable Diets in CDS, produced by the Chair of the BDA Renal Nutrition Group, Angeline Taylor, is now available here.
 Other resources are available on plant-based diets: